Cats and dogs frequently asked questions

-You must state the breed of your cat in the import permit application and sign a declaration stating that it is not an ineligible breed.
+When submitting an application to import to the Department of Agriculture, Water and the Environment, you must state the breed of your cat and sign a declaration stating that it is not an ineligible breed.

 What dog breeds cannot be imported into Australia?

-The following pure breeds cannot be imported into Australia under the legislation of the Department of Immigration and Border Protection:
+The following pure breeds cannot be imported into Australia under the legislation of the Department of Home Affairs :